Skip to content Skip to footer

 For the majority of targeted and victimized employees, the psychological abuse doesn’t stop until they leave.
 If toxic workplace behavior isn’t dealt with effectively in the short term, employees are likely in a toxic work environment — where higher-ups prioritize avoiding corporate liability over human well-being.

 Employers aren’t currently liable for the psychological safety of their employees — nor do they want to be.
-So the employer further abuses the employee with a willful blindness and deafness to the problem (mobbing).
+So the employer further abuses the employee with a willful disregard to the problem (mobbing).
 They choose to ignore the problem and make reporting employees go away instead.

 In toxic work environments, employers deceive and conspire against employees who report abuse to avoid the threat of liability.
 If employees fight them, they fight harder.
 With legal resources at their fingertips, they win most of the time with illegal discrimination.
 The mission of mobbing aka organizational bullying is to break you psychologically, leaving no fingerprints.